What Does it Take to Be an Electromechanical Equipment Assembler?

-Occupation Description Assemble or modify electromechanical equipment or devices, such as servomechanisms, gyros, dynamometers, magnetic drums, tape drives, brakes, control linkage, actuators, and appliances.
+Electromechanical Equipment Assembler Example Assemble or modify electromechanical equipment or devices, such as servomechanisms, gyros, dynamometers, magnetic drums, tape drives, brakes, control linkage, actuators, and appliances.

-Daily Life Of an Electromechanical Equipment Assembler
+A Day in the Life of an Electromechanical Equipment Assembler

 - Measure parts to determine tolerances, using precision measuring instruments such as micrometers, calipers, and verniers.